 • King’s Accessibility, Counselling and Student Development (ACSD)

 We are here to support the quality of student life and learning outside the classroom.
-We provide support in a number of areas:
+You can get support in a number of areas:

 • Accessibility services